jr-leary7/bayesVG/README.md

 # bayesVG

-identify variable genes in scRNA-seq and spatial transcriptomics data using Bayesian inference
+Identify variable genes in scRNA-seq and spatial transcriptomics data using Bayesian inference